Why research writers (and seven-year-olds) need to get messy: how to get motivated again to finish your PhD

 You’ll notice that steps 1-3 are heavy on thinking.
 You’ve set solid foundations and the writing part will be much easier.
 Write freely within your outline or TOC.
 At the first stage of writing, you’re aiming for a ‘brain dump’.
 Don’t stop to choose the correct word or think about your overuse of dashes.
 We are at the content stage of the writing process here.

 (You’ll notice I haven’t mentioned editing.
 That’s deliberate.
-Editing for flow comes next followed by editing for style and then (much) later, proofreading for errors.)
+Editing for structure comes next, followed by editing for style and then (much) later, proofreading for errors.)

 And, if you’re still stuck at number 1 even after using a writing prompt, go for a walk or a run (or whatever you can do to get away from the page or the screen).
 Sometimes the clarity comes when we’re away from the page.